SheetJS/docs.sheetjs.com/docz/docs/03-demos/20-content.md

 ```

 1) Set up folder structure.
 At the end, a `pages` folder with a `sheets`
    subfolder must be created.
-On Linux or macOS or WSL:
+On Linux or MacOS or WSL:

 ```bash
 mkdir -p pages/sheets/
 ```

 2) Download the [test file](pathname:///next/sheetjs.xlsx) and place in the
    project root.
-On Linux or macOS or WSL:
+On Linux or MacOS or WSL:

 ```bash
 curl -LO https://docs.sheetjs.com/next/sheetjs.xlsx